Fidode07/BaxterLite/README.md

 # 📙 What it can 📙

 Since Baxter is only a side project and I also only add features that I can use myself, it is relatively small.
 Therefore, also the Lite.
-His features:
+His features (actions):

 - Get current time
 - Clear the chat
 - Repeat the last action
+- Give you a random number
 - Tell you a joke
 - Open a website
 - Say hello
 - Say bye

+BaxterLite also has a few features that are not actions, but are still very useful:
-You can open a chat with BaxterLite from the taskbar or by pressing the key combination ``SHIFT + B``.
+- You can open a chat with BaxterLite from the taskbar or by pressing the key combination ``SHIFT + B``.
+- Create own, intern actions is a bit more complicated, so I programmed a small plugin system.
+You can find more information about this in the README under ``# Create own plugins``.

 # 🤖 Usage 🤖